-"Mathematical Fundamentals of Quantum Mechanics" is a very suitable choice for Maths/Physics students on either strand.
+"Mathematical Fundamentals of Quantum Mechanics" an option for the BSc and MMathPhys programmes, and very strongly recommended for the latter; missing it will significantly reduce the options in S6 and in Y4.
 It relies on material on vector spaces that Physics students meet in a semester 4 option.
 Almost all of this is covered in first year Linear Algebra, but the exception is vector spaces over a complex field.
-Self-study materials are available for students to look at over the summer if they plan to take this course.
+Self-study materials are available for students to look at over the summer.

 In fourth year the only compulsory units are the projects, one from Maths and one from Physics.
 Otherwise the main restriction is that at least 50 credits including the project are taken in each subject, and that across third and fourth years at least 120 credits of level 4 material, including projects, are taken.
 Most MMath&Phys students will take 20 credits of level 4 Physics in third year, so it is possible to take some level 3 options.
+The programme tables do not allow for external options except for EART30351 and EART30362, so permission must be sought from the programme director to take any other.

-Fourth-year students choosing course units must have regard to the prerequisites.
-However in Physics they can be interpreted flexibly if equivalent material has been met in Maths units; "Maths of Waves and Fields" is a case in point and is never intended to exclude Maths/Physics students.
+Students in third and fourth year choosing course units must have regard to the prerequisites.
+However, in Physics they can be interpreted flexibly if equivalent material has been met in Maths units; "Maths of Waves and Fields" is a case in point and is never intended to exclude Maths/Physics students.
 If in doubt don't hesitate to contact the lecturer, who will know if Maths/Physics have taken these courses in the past.
-All fourth-year (M) courses are open to Maths/Physics students who have taken appropriate third year courses (usually strand B).
+All fourth-year (M) courses are open to Maths/Physics students who have taken appropriate third year courses.
 Furthermore, in Maths courses may be listed as prerequisites when only a part of the material is required, and students who are willing to do some work over the summer will be OK.
 Speak to your Maths advisor or the course lecturer for further guidance.
+Students must also ensure that they do not choose units from Maths and Physics which cover the same material.
+Examples would be PHYS20401 Lagrangian Mechanics and MATH20512 Classical Mechanics, PHYS30762 Object Oriented Programming and MATH49111 Scientific Computing, or PHYS30652 Fluids and MATH35001 Viscous Fluid Flow.